Discharge (hydrology): Formulation

 For example, the average discharge of the Rhine river in Europe is 2200 m3/s or 190000000 m3 per day.

 Because of the difficulties of measurement, a stream gauge is often used at a fixed location on the stream or river.

+Empirical relationships

+Empirically derived relationships between channel width (breadth) b, depth h, and velocity 'u' are:

+Parameter $Q$ refers to a "dominant discharge" or "channel-forming discharge", which is typically the 1–2 year flood, though there is a large amount of scatter around this mean.
+This is the event that causes significant erosion and deposition and determines the channel morphology.